openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

 // old pool name which needs to imported and renamed as new pool OldCSPUID string `json:"oldCSPUID,omitempty"`
 ```
+The CSPC will come up with an additional field `OldCSPUID` which will be used to import the old CSP pool.
+Sequentially one CSPI is taken and the corresponding CSP is found using `kubernetes/hostname` label.
+The CSP deployment is scaled down to avoid multiple pods trying to import the same pool.
+Next the all the BDC for given CSPI are updated with CSPC information.
+Then CSPI reconciliation will be enabled which will create the CSPI deployment which will rename and import the pool.
+Once the pool is imported successfully then the field `OldCSPUID` will be reset to empty string to avoid renaming of pool in future.

-This field will be used to rename the pool which was named as `cstor-csp-uid` to `cstor-cspc-uid`.
+The `OldCSPUID` field will be used to rename the pool which was named as `cstor-cspuid` to `cstor-cspcuid`.
 It  needs to be removed once the CSPI for that `poolSpec` comes into `ONLINE` phase.
 This field will be used to populate the `cspuid` annotation which will be added while creating CSPI CR.
 This annotation will be removed after successful import of the pool.

 The Job spec for migrating SPC is:
 ```yaml